Ancient Architecture in India | Characteristics And Evolution

 Source:- ghumakkar

-Ancient Indian Architecture During the Gupta Age
+Ancient architecture in India During the Gupta Age

 During the Gupta Period in India, people revered it as the period of Indian Art and architectural splendor, during which they erected famous Vishnu and Shiva temples.
 In this age, the most sophisticated form of temple architecture appeared with the Dashavatara temple in Deograh.
 At the time, people believed it to be a perfect example of such aesthetics and spirituality.

-Ajanta and Ellora caves, with their breathtaking murals and sculptures, are the epitome of Rock-cut Architecture.
+Ajanta and Ellora caves, with their breathtaking murals and sculptures, are the epitome of rock-cut Architecture.
 They are a mix of religious sanctity and aesthetic splendor.
 The monks used the caves both as monastic retreats and as canvases.
 These produced the most sophisticated art dating back to Ancient India.

 Source:- Wikipedia